Skip to main content

 Many people caught by humanitarian crises face increasingly complex “protection risks”.
 These include gender-based violence, restrictions to freedom of movement, theft or extortion, child marriage, or trafficking in persons.

-Forced displacement, which surpassed 100 million people in 2022, presents significant protection risks for millions fleeing for safety.
+Forced displacement, projected by UNHCR to affect more than 130 million forcibly displaced persons in 2024, presents significant protection risks for millions fleeing for safety.
 Certain vulnerable groups, such as children or persons with disabilities, are the ones exposed to the most disproportionate protection risks.

 How are we helping?